 - No dedicated locker room and few showers.
 You’ll get pretty sweaty at CycleBar, and sometimes there aren’t enough showers for everyone on busy mornings.
 (But they’ve been nice enough to let my wife use the employee shower in a pinch.)

-After nearly two years of working out at CycleBar, my wife keeps on going back because of the awesome intensity of the workouts and the relationships she’s formed with the instructors and other riders.
+After nearly two years of working out at CycleBar, my wife keeps on going back because of the awesome intensity of the workouts, the incredible results, and the relationships she’s formed with the instructors and other riders.